JuliaLang/julia/doc/manual/functions.rst

 variables, called using the standard function call syntax from the variable they have been assigned to.
 They can be used as arguments, and they can be returned as values.
-They can also be created anonymously, without being given a name:
+They can also be created anonymously, without being given a name, using either of these syntaxes:

 .. doctest::

     julia> x -> x^2 + 2x - 1
+    (anonymous function)

+    julia> function (x)
+               x^2 + 2x - 1
+           end
     (anonymous function)

 This creates an unnamed function taking one argument *x* and returning the